Down-bending Breaks in Galactic Disks Are an Intrinsic Byproduct of Inside-out Growth: Origin of Type II Disks and Their U-shaped Age Profiles

 The Type~II break constitutes a fundamental structural signature of dynamical cold disks themselves, rather than a feature that merely reflects the relative importance of the disk compared to the spheroid.
-By utilizing the kinematic decomposition from \citet{du2019, du2020}, the upper panel of Figure~\ref{fig:5} show clearly that the outer regions (extending to $2 \times R_{\text{break}}$) are dominated by rotationally supported disk components.
+By utilizing the kinematic decomposition from \citet{du2019, du2020}, the top panel of Figure~\ref{fig:5} shows clearly that the outer regions (extending to $2 \times R_{\text{break}}$) are dominated by rotationally supported disk components.
 The break radius identified in the kinematic disk density profile aligns with that of the total surface density profile.
-This structural consistency confirms that the outer disk is dominated by rotationally supported structures rather than spheroidal components (e.g., the stellar halo).
-For Type~II disk galaxies in their comparable mass range ($\log(M_\star/M_\odot) \sim 10–11$), stellar halos show systematically lower surface densities of $\sim1$ dex than their disk counterparts, despite minor total stellar mass differences of different galaxies (which we neglect).
-Such stellar halos thus exhibit negligible contributions beyond $R_{\rm break}$.
-They cannot reproduce the outer-disk part of the observed U-shaped age profiles.
+We further verified that mid-plane stars ($|z| < 0.3\,\text{kpc}$) of Type~II disk galaxies exhibit a prominent down-bending break in their surface density profile (dark-blue profile in the top panel); furthermore, the cold kinematics of the outer disc confirm that the age upturn beyond $R_{\rm break}$ is free from spheroidal contamination (see Appendix~\ref{app:B} for details).
+These results suggest that the formation of Type~II breaks is largely dominated by rotationally supported structures rather than spheroidal components (e.g., the stellar halo).
+For Type~II disk galaxies in their comparable mass range ($\log(M_\star/M_\odot) \sim 10–11$), stellar halos show systematically lower surface densities of $\sim1$ dex than their disk counterparts, despite minor differences in total stellar mass among galaxies (which we neglect).
+Such stellar halos thus exhibit negligible contributions beyond $R_{\rm break}$ and cannot reproduce the outer-disk part of the observed U-shaped age profiles.

-The localized sSFR enhancement at $R_{\rm break}$ naturally explains the U-shaped age profile in Type~II disk galaxies, as young stellar populations become disproportionately abundant in this region.
-Moreover, the truncation radius of the cold gas, the peak position of the sSFR, as well as $R_{\rm break}$ and the minimum of the U-shaped age profile, all shift outward with time.
-This effectively explains the phenomenon that the radial position of the break has been found to increase with cosmic time \citep{trujillo2005, azzollini2008}.

 Type~II profile formation aligns closely with the ``extended galaxies'' evolutionary track identified in \citet{ma2024}.
 The emergence of Type~II features at $z \sim 0.5$ stems from delayed angular momentum ($j$) transfer: dark matter halo $\rightarrow$ total gas $\rightarrow$ cold gas.
 This process yields a few Gyr lag between the specific angular momentum evolution of cold gas ($j_{\rm cold\ gas}$, shown in their Figure 6) and total gas ($j_{\rm gas}$).
 The delay implies that cosmic environment-driven $j$-gains require finite time to restructure cold gas distributions and stellar disks.
 Physically, late-phase accretion ($z < 1$) injects high-$j$ gas that settles preferentially at outer regions of disks rather than their centers, directly driving the inside-out growth of cold gas density and Type~II breaks.